-Steve Jones: Architecture and Engineering Design Instructor
+Steve Jones: Architecture/Design-Build Instructor

 Steve started at PHS in 1989.
 He is the Architecture and Engineering Design Instructor.
 He began his career at PHS teaching Construction Trades and Woodworking before becoming the Architecture and Engineering Instructor.
 He has owned and operated a design-build company for 25 years specializing in remodeling and interior finish carpentry.
 Steve possesses critical thinking and problem solving skills as well as extensive knowledge in computer design and modeling, residential construction and woodworking.
 Steve’s mission is to provide students with the skills to teach themselves.

 Professions in architecture involve everything that influences the way in which the built environment is planned, designed, made, used and maintained.
 Architectural Design exposes students interested in design related careers to the skills used to effectively communicate design solutions in the creation of architecture.